filllabs/dependi/README.md

 When you install Dependi in Visual Studio Code, 2 options are available :

-- Dependi Core: Provides essential dependency management for Rust, Go, JavaScript, and Python projects.
+- Dependi Core: Provides essential dependency management for Rust, Go, JavaScript, TypeScript and Python projects.
 Free to use with no subscription required.

 - Dependi Pro: Offers many advanced features like detailed vulnerability reports, private repository support, and priority support...
 Easy subscription packages and free trials are available.